openhab/openhab-addons/addons/binding/org.openhab.binding.harmonyhub/README.md

 String HarmonyGreatRoomActivity              "Current Activity [%s]"  (gMain) { channel="harmonyhub:hub:GreatRoom:currentActivity" }
 ```

 Hubs can also send a button press to a device associated with the current activity.
 A String item can be used to send any button name/label or a Player item can be used to send Play/Pause/FastForward/Rewind/SkipForward/SkipBackward.
 This mimics the physical remote where buttons are mapped differently depending on which activity is running.
-For example the play button may be sent to a DVD player when running a DVD activity, or it may be sent to a AppleTV when running that activity.
+For example the play button may be sent to a DVD player when running a "Watch DVD" activity, or it may be sent to a AppleTV when running a "Watch Movie" activity.

 ```java